saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="c6.4"></a> 6.4 Objects
 This section describes the rules of using objects in code.
 #### <a name="s6.4.1"></a> 6.4.1 Instead of using utility classes/objects, use extensions.
 Avoid using utility classes/objects; use extensions instead.
-As described in [6.2 Extension functions](#c6.2), extension functions are a powerful.
-Instead of using utility classes/objects, use it extention functions.
+As described in [6.2 Extension functions](#c6.2), using extension functions is a powerful method.
 This enables you to avoid unnecessary complexity and class/object wrapping and use top-level functions instead.

 **Invalid example**: